steplead/coloringpage/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Author

+Created with ❤️ by JL

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Support

+If you find this project helpful, please consider:
+- Giving it a ⭐ on GitHub
+- Sharing it with friends and colleagues
+- Following me for more projects

+For issues and feature requests, please [open an issue](https://github.com/steplead/coloringpage/issues).